 Disabled Students’ Funds are granted to disabled persons as per the 2010 Equality Act, like intellectual and mental impairment, or terminal illness.
-The amount granted is determined by your disability.
+The amount awarded is determined by your disability.

 For Specific Courses.

-NHS bursaries and travel funds are granted to those taking healthcare, dentistry or medical courses.
-Teaching and social work students also receive bursaries.
+NHS bursaries and travel funds are given to those taking healthcare, dentistry or medical courses.
+Teaching and social work students also receive a bursary.

 College or University Support

-Hardship funds are granted by institutions to struggling students.
+Institutions grant hardship funds to struggling students.
 The amount depends on your institution.
 Consult your institution’s student’s services to learn more or call the student finance number 0843 455 0057.
-Institution scholarships and bursaries are also free for highly performing students and in special circumstances.
+Institution scholarships and bursaries are also free for high performing students and in exceptional circumstances.

 The following applies to students within ‘Plan 2’, for England-based students who began after 1/12/2012.
-Find more details on Plan 2 and 1 here.
+Find more details on Plan 2 and one here.
 You are likely to owe £50,025 (plus interest) in student loans, but most students will owe less.
 Repayment begins when your annual income is above £21,000.
 You will repay 9% of what you earn.